lewislarsen/youtube-channel-notifier/README.md

 3. **Set up your environment:**

-   Copy the `.env.example` file to `.env` and configure your database and mail settings.
-The `ALERT_EMAIL` variable is the email alerts will be sent to.
+   Copy the `.env.example` file to `.env` and configure your database and notification settings:

+    - `ALERT_EMAIL`: The email address where alerts will be sent
+    - `DISCORD_WEBHOOK_URL`: Your Discord webhook URL for sending notifications to a Discord channel

    ```sh
    cp .env.example .env